 Review

-Definition A totally ordered set \(R\) defined on a set \(A\) is a well-ordering if every non-empty subset \(X\) of \(A\) has a least element.
+Definition A total order \(R\) on a set \(A\) is a well-ordering if every non-empty subset \(X\) of \(A\) has a least element.

-Furthermore, we proved that every set can be well-ordered, and this proof relied on the Axiom of Choice.
+We also proved that every set can be well-ordered, and this proof relied on the Axiom of Choice.

 The Axiom of Choice.
 Every set has a choice function.